 Grant Hill Rookie Cards

-I recently heard something that made me “fact check” its accuracy.
-I heard Grant Hill is the first, former Duke basketball player to enter into the Basketball Hall of Fame.
+I recently heard something that made me fact-check its accuracy.
+I heard Grant Hill is the first, former Duke basketball player to enter the Basketball Hall of Fame.
 What!?
 With all that talent Duke University has developed over the decades?
 Well, it’s true friends.

-Grant Hill played a total of 18 seasons: 6 with the Detroit Pistons, 5 with the Phoenix Suns, 6 with the Orlando Magic and 1 with the LA Clippers.
-He is Co-Rookie of the Year in 1995, 7x All-Star and 5x All-NBA.
+Mr. Nice (nickname) played a total of 18 seasons: 6 with the Detroit Pistons, 5 with the Phoenix Suns, 6 with the Orlando Magic, and 1 with the LA Clippers.
+He is a Co-Rookie of the Year in 1995, 7x All-Star, and 5x All-NBA.

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 This budget-friendly Collector’s Choice brand has a very clean design.
 Fantastic full action photo and the vector image on the lower-left corner is a hit with me.
 Friendly white borders but thin paper stock make the corners an easy target for damage.